ENTER CODE: FALL2020

 written by Dave Burr

-Keep a lid on your aquarium because the Bullet Goby is likely to try to jump out.
+Keep a lid on your aquarium because the Pink Spotted Shrimp Goby is likely to try to jump out.

-Feeding: Offer the Bullet Goby a mixed diet of mysis shrimp and herbivore preparations 1-2 times per day.
+Feeding: Offer the Pink Spotted Shrimp Goby a mixed diet of mysis shrimp and finely chopped meaty foods 1-2 times per day.
 Soaking all fish food with vitamins will help keep your fish healthier and make them less susceptible to disease.
 We recommend soaking food in garlic as well when adding new fish and whenever your notice ich or other disease in the aquarium.
 Garlic will help repel external parasites and will boost the fishes immunity.

 Care Level: Easy